LEGO Party Games

 and cut up the stickers from the back of the book and put bundles of them in little packets with a lolly.
 You can also get a LEGO City Sticker Book depending what your LEGO fan likes the most.

 For each building game we had several winners.
-I used an old Myers LEGO master builders certificate that was on ‘toltoys kid’ blog, I erased the writing on it in photoshop, cleaned it up and then added my own text such as ‘most impressive crash,’ tallest tower’, ‘most colourful bridge’, ‘fastest car’, ‘architectural design award’… each winner received a certificate and a bag with stickers and a lolly.
-Click on the image to get a full size jpg.
+I used an old Myers LEGO master builders certificate, I erased the writing on it in photoshop, cleaned it up and then added my own text by hand such as ‘most impressive crash,’ tallest tower’, ‘most colourful bridge’, ‘fastest car’, ‘architectural design award’… each winner received a certificate and a bag with stickers and a lolly.
+Subscribe above to download full size certificate.

 LEGO Party Food: